AlgoLab/PIntron/dist-docs/README.md

 ### Input file formats

-The genomic sequence file is a FASTA file whose header must adhere to the following structure
+The genomic sequence file is a FASTA file whose header should adhere to the following structure

       >chrZZ:start:end:strand